How to NOT blow your budget and ruin the vacation of your dreams.

 The obvious question is, is having that glass of wine or a cocktail worth the risk?
 While some people may get creative by spiking their soda or hiding alcohol in an insulated cup or water bottle, doing this may be less inconspicuous but, in the end, not worth the risk.
 Fines in every state vary.
 In Hawaii, if you “happen to” get caught with an open container, the fine will cost you $200 to $300.
 And, if you “happen to be” driving, the cost is more than $1000 – the highest fine in any state.

-If you want to drink and be outdoors, be swimming, or go strolling and enjoying an area’s colorful sights and sounds, many travel experts will recommend staying at your hotel or resort’s pool.
-Most offer poolside bar service and fun lounge areas for kicking back to relax.
-While you will likely be drinking out of plastic cups, at least you’ll be able to rest easy while enjoying your beverage of choice legally.
-Some hotels will even let you BYOB (Bring Your Own Bottle) to enjoy in lounge areas if you’re bringing it and serving it in approved non-glass containers.
+If you want to drink and be outdoors, swim, or stroll and enjoy an area’s colorful sights and sounds, many travel experts will recommend staying at your hotel or resort’s pool.
+Most offer poolside bar service and fun lounge areas for relaxing.
+While you will likely drink out of plastic cups, you can legally rest easy while enjoying your beverage.
+Some hotels will even let you BYOB (Bring Your “Own” Bottle) to enjoy in lounge areas if you bring it and serve it in approved non-glass containers.

 Additionally, many coastal communities have restaurants and bars located near boardwalks or close to beaches where you can take in the beach scenery and sounds while leisurely conversing, eating, and sipping away the hours you spend there.

 Our resort in Wailea was very receptive to us bringing along our Wine 2 Go as we explored, lounged, and relaxed in the resort.
 The Wine 2 Go Foldable Wine Bottle and Silicone Wine Cups were the perfect acceptable options for enjoying those areas because they are non-glass containers.
-As a bonus, bringing our beverage along with us saved us a few dollars in the lounge areas so that we could spend that budgeted money elsewhere at the resort to enjoy the swim-up bar and some very nice meals while we were there.
+As a bonus, bringing our beverage with us saved us a few dollars in the lounge areas to spend that budgeted money elsewhere at the resort to enjoy the swim-up bar and some very nice meals there.

 Still, have questions?

-Don’t be afraid to make a phone call or two when planning your vacation.
+Don’t hesitate to make a phone call or two when planning your vacation.
 Most resorts have a concierge service where specific questions may be answered before or during your visit.
 Some beachfront restaurants offer the option of bringing along your bottle to enjoy.
-And, local tourism bureaus may have a list of beaches, campgrounds and park areas where you can legally consume alcohol.
+Local tourism bureaus may have a list of beaches, campgrounds, and park areas where you can legally consume alcohol.

 A little pre-vacation checking and planning to eliminate stress during your vacation will be well worth saving a costly souvenir ticket that could blow your budget and ruin the vacation of your dreams.

-This post highlighting Wine 2 Go Foldable Wine Bottle, and Silicone Wine Cups, is brought to you in collaboration with Wine 2 Go.
+This post highlighting Wine 2 Go Foldable Wine Bottle, and Silicone Wine Cups is in collaboration with Wine 2 Go.
 All words, opinions, and photography are my own.
 Photo permissions were approved and granted in compliance with resort and local alcohol consumption and possession policies.